ICoverCalibratorV2 Interface

 Whenever the cover is opening of closing, both

-.If no cover is present, the
+CoverMovingmust beTrue, andCoverStatemust beMoving.If no cover is present, the

-.
-You must not throw aPropertyNotImplementedException
+CoverStatemust beNotPresent.
+You must not throw aPropertyNotImplementedException.

-methods as required.If the calibrator hardware cannot report its state, the device might mimic this by recording the last configured state and returning that.
+CoverState=Unknownmust only be returned if the device is unaware of the cover’s state e.g. if the hardware does not report the open/closed state and the cover has just been powered on.
+Clients do not need to take special action if this state is returned, as they must carry on as usual, callingOpenCover()andCloseCover()methods as required.If the calibrator hardware cannot report its state, the device might mimic this by recording the last configured state and returning that.
 Driver authors or device manufacturers may also wish to offer users the capability of powering up in a known state and driving the hardware to this state when

-.This property is intended to be available under all but the most disastrous driver conditions.
+Connectedis setTrue.This property is intended to be available under all but the most disastrous driver conditions.
 If something has gone wrong, the

-rather than throwing an exception.
+CoverStatemust beErrorrather than throwing an exception.

 - property CoverCalibrator.Description: String